✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Best Areas by Travel Style

 Primary recommendation: Wailea.
-The luxury resort corridor delivers everything a honeymoon demands — calm turquoise water, impeccable service, world-class dining, and the kind of refined atmosphere that makes every evening feel special.
-The Four Seasons Maui, Andaz Maui, and Fairmont Kea Lani are all exceptional options depending on your style and budget.
-Wailea Beach Walk connects the resorts along the coast for evening strolls.
+The luxury resort corridor delivers everything a honeymoon demands — calm turquoise water, impeccable service, world-class dining.
+The Andaz Maui at Wailea, Four Seasons Maui, and Fairmont Kea Lani are all exceptional options.
+For a more intimate alternative, the Hāna-Maui Resort at the end of the Road to Hana is extraordinarily romantic and unlike anything in the resort corridor.

 Primary recommendation: Kāʻanapali (West Maui).
-Kāʻanapali Beach is one of the most family-friendly beaches in Hawaii — long, sandy, gently sloping into the water, and lined with hotels that have excellent kids' programs.
-The Hyatt Regency Maui has Drummond's Camp (the best kids' club on the island), multiple pools, and a nightly torch-lighting ceremony the kids will remember.
-The Marriott Kāʻanapali Beach is also excellent for families.
+Kāʻanapali Beach is one of the most family-friendly beaches in Hawaii.
+The Hyatt Regency Maui has Drummond's Camp (the best kids' club on the island) and a nightly torch-lighting ceremony.
+The Grand Wailea in Wailea has one of the most elaborate pool systems in all of Hawaii — a multi-pool complex with waterslides that keeps kids occupied for days.

-Primary recommendation: Upcountry base with strategic positioning.
-Staying near Makawao or Kula puts you close to Haleakalā (the primary outdoor attraction), the Waihou Spring Trail, and the Kahakapao Loop mountain biking trails.
-It also positions you well for the Road to Hana day without the 90-minute drive from west Maui.
+Primary recommendation: Upcountry base.
+Staying near Makawao or Kula puts you close to Haleakalā and positions you well for the Road to Hana day without the 90-minute drive from west Maui.
+Top outdoor experiences: Haleakalā sunrise (requires reservation at recreation.gov 60 days out), the Pipiwai Trail in Kīpahulu, snorkeling at Molokini Crater, windsurfing at Kanahā Beach.

 Top Attractions and Experiences